The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 The pelvic floor is a layer of muscles that runs from your pubic bone at the front of your body to your lower spine at the back.
 Think of these muscles as a hammock or trampoline that support and hold your pelvic organs in place.

-Your pelvic organs include your uterus or womb, vagina, bowel and bladder.
+Your pelvic organs include your uterus (womb), vagina, bowel and bladder.
 The muscles should react automatically when you cough or sneeze by squeezing and stopping you from leaking urine.

 If your pelvic floor is weak

-If your pelvic floor muscles are weak, you may leak pee when you sneeze, cough and exercise during pregnancy or afterwards.
+If your pelvic floor muscles are weak, you may pee small amounts when you sneeze, cough and exercise during pregnancy or afterwards.

 Pelvic floor exercises help to strengthen these muscles.
 These are sometimes called Kegel exercises.
-These exercises will help you to control the urge to empty your bladder and make it to the toilet on time.
+They will help you to control the urge to empty your bladder and make it to the toilet on time.
 You should not have to keep going to the toilet 'just in case'.

 Pelvic floor muscles come under a lot of strain during pregnancy and childbirth.
 They can sometimes be slow to squeeze well after birth and become less effective at controlling your bladder.